 It's actually the anti-Gospel.

-You’ve probably seen the video already, but here it is just in case:
+You may have already seen this video below that went viral, but here it is just in case:

-At a recent service at Lakewood Church in Houston, Texas – the largest congregation in the country with 43,000 weekly worshippers – Victoria Osteen said this:
+At a recent service at Lakewood Church in Houston, Texas – the largest congregation in the United States with 43,000 weekly worshippers – Victoria Osteen said this:

 “I just want to encourage every one of us to realize when we obey God, we’re not doing it for God—I mean, that’s one way to look at it—we’re doing it for ourselves, because God takes pleasure when we’re happy.
 That’s the thing that gives Him the greatest joy.
 So, I want you to know this morning: Just do good for your own self.
 Do good because God wants you to be happy.
 When you come to church, when you worship Him, you’re not doing it for God really.
 You’re doing it for yourself, because that’s what makes God happy.
 Amen?”